 The Reveal: Ugo actually is King Solomon's Djinn; his head wasn't missing, just stuck in the "Room of Fortitude"; as he's unable to leave it and was teaching Aladdin to use magic all along.
 He wasn't just a Djinn, he was a genius magician and one of Solomon's closest friends, and later on became one of his three Magi.

-Humans Are the Real Monsters: He doesn't select king candidates because he considers humans selfish, betraying liars by nature.
+Humans Are the Real Monsters: He doesn't select king candidates because he considers humans selfish, treacherous liars by nature.
 He makes an exception with Hakuryuu, as he describes his Rukh as "painfully honest".

 True Companions: She doesn't want a single king to rule, but longs for a world built for the combined forces of a king and his strong retainers.

 You Are Better Than You Think You Are: Kouha was ready to be a household vessel user but she saw he was better than that just by seeing his army's eyes full of Undying Loyalty.
 She recognized nobody would choose Kouha as king, but if he could earn the loyalty of his army, he was worthy of her power.

 Your Make Up Is Running: After noticing how Kouen already has three Djinn and recalling she hates playboys, she starts crying because she still founds him attractive.

 Kouha: "What's that?
 You pervy Djinn.
 Your make-up looks shitty."